Lundalogik/move-to-go/step-by-step.md

 6. `cd` (Change direction) to folder where you want to put the migration folder.
 7. Enter this command `move-to-go new MigrationFolder excel` (or other list-source).
 8. Now a folder named “MigrationFolder” is created.
 9. Enter the folder.
+Enter the command `cd MigrationFolder`.
 10. Open up the ruby file “Converter.rb”, this is the place where you do the mapping of the fields.
 There you have a lot of comments with good help with the mapping. :).
 [For some extra tips and tricks check this out.](tips-and-trix.md)
-11. Now that you are done with your mapping.
-You enter the command `cd MigrationFolder`.
+11. Now that you are done with your mapping, you want to run the conversion

 12. Enter the command `move-to-go run`.
 	a.
 Now Ruby maps the source-file data with the converter file you edited.
 Wich results in a XML file that contains the fetched data and that Go can read.